TN 9 (04-26)

 1. a.

-Check Paperless and the CFUI to determine if the beneficiary or third party submitted proof of the WC/PDB payments while the follow-up diary was pending.
+Check Paperless, eView, and the EP to determine if the beneficiary or other appropriate source (see DI 52145.001F) submitted proof of the WC/PDB payments while the follow-up diary was pending.

 2. b.

-If there is no proof in paperless or CFUI, attempt to verify the WC/PDB payments via State WC online access.
-Check the Workers’ Comp Resource Page for a list of individuals in each PC with online access to individual State WC records.
+If there is no proof in Paperless, eView, or the EP, attempt to verify the WC/PDB payments via State or Federal WC online access.
+Check the Workers’ Comp Resource Page, found in DI 52140.020, for a list of individuals in each PC with online access to individual State WC records.

 3. c.